An Alameda County Drug Charge Attorney Can Fight For You

 For trafficking or federal charges, sentences could be lengthier.
 Federal law imposes mandatory minimums for certain quantities of drugs, leaving judges with less discretion to reduce penalties in certain cases.

-What are Collateral Consequences?
+What Are the Collateral Consequences?

 It is natural to focus on the potential for jail time and fines when you have been charged with a drug offense.
 The reality is that a drug conviction affects more than just the punishment handed down at your sentencing hearing.
 You also have collateral consequences to worry about.